gerhynes/mysql-notes/README.md

 ### AVG

 `AVG` averages data.
-Will return a decimal to four places from an integer.
+It will return a decimal to four places from an integer.

 ```sql
 -- returns average release year of all books